safing/jess/README.md

 In order to help you not screw up any configuration, Jess has the concept of __requirements__:
 - Confidentiality ... hide contents
 - Integrity ... check that nothing was modified
-- Recipient Authentication ... verify identity of recipient
+- Recipient Authentication ... verify recipient
-- Sender Authentication ... verify identity of sender
+- Sender Authentication ... verify sender

 By default, all of them are required.
 If you, for some reason, do not require one ore more of them, you will have to disable them in the envelope for closing an envelope (encrypting) and pass the reduced requirements when opening a letter (decrypting).